JA Douglas McCurdy Sydney Airport: Car

 The airport is located on Nova Scotia Trunk 4.
 It is a 14-minute drive from Downtown Sydney and a 12-minute drive from Glace Bay.
 There is onsite parking with daily, weekly and yearly rates.

 Taxi

 City Wide Taxi provides service at the airport.
 Arrangements can be made in advance.

-Rented car

-Avis, Budget and National/Enterprise car rental agencies are located in the air terminal building.

 History

 1928 - The Cape Breton Flying Club

 By the late 1920s the Canadian government, in hopes of building the nation's aviation sector, made it policy to encourage the establishment of local flying clubs that could lead to increased flight training and the development of community airfields across the country.
 An Order-in-Council was passed in September 1927 and the Controller of Civil Aviation was tasked with supporting and approving the creation of these flying clubs.

 Through this flying club movement the Cape Breton Flying Club was formed in 1928, and in 1929 the club opened an aerodrome on land located along Grand Lake Road, near the community of Reserve, leased from one of its members, Dan MacMillan.
 All work to build the club's two air strips, each initially 1800 ft long, was done by volunteers, with the nearby town of Glace Bay loaning bulldozers to help clear and level the land, and Mr. MacMillan loaning the club a barn to use as a hangar.
 The first aircraft to land at the new Cape Breton Flying Club Field was a Buhl Airsedan, named Bluenose, owned by Rollie D. Archibald and flown from San Francisco by Vernon Dorell, arriving at the airfield on June 6, 1929.
 The flight took thirty hours to complete.

 On August 3, 1929, the site was given a temporary airport licence and was listed as a Public Airport in the 1929 List of Licenced Public Airports, Intermediate and Private Aerodromes, Public Seaplane Ports, Seaplane Anchorages in Canada with the following runways: